Visitors Guide B

 The local beer, Fiji Bitter, locally known as a “Fiji Baby” is a nice ale.
 It’s a lightish beer, which somehow suits the tropics.
 Try one – if you don’t like it, pay a bit more for an imported beer.

-This hilly island off the south coast of Viti Levu is the original home of most of the traditional Fijian firewalkers (some also hail from nearby Yanuca Island).
+Beqa (pron Benga) is a hilly island off the south coast of Viti Levu and is the original home of most of the traditional Fijian firewalkers (some also hail from nearby Yanuca Island).
 The pagan rituals which once impelled the firewalkers are no longer practiced on Beqa, and the only place you’ll see firewalking displays these days is at the resort hotels of Nadi and the Coral Coast.